Search Close Search

 Page Menu

-The Office of Health Equity strives to increase diversity of thought, world views, and experiences within our clinical and scientific workforce and our teaching faculty.
+Strategic Goal: Diversity, Equity, and Inclusion (DEI): The Office of Health Equity supports our institutional mission of excellence in education, research, and service by fostering diversity of thought, world views, and experiences within our clinical and scientific workforce and our teaching faculty.
 Diverse viewpoints promote academic and scientific excellence in teaching, research, scholarship, and patient care.
 Additionally, faculty from groups underrepresented in medicine and biomedical sciences serve as vital role models and mentors to all learners.
 Our work includes initiatives aimed at improving faculty representation from all social groups, with particular focus on those who have been traditionally underrepresented in medicine and the biomedical sciences.
 We seek to provide a rich and inclusive environment to our UMass Chan community and our learners, who comprise the next generation of clinicians, scientists, and educators.

-The Office of Health Equity fosters diversity, equity, and inclusion in faculty recruitment, career advancement, and long-term retention at UMass Chan through a portfolio of programs and strategies including pipeline programs, broad outreach, cluster hire initiatives, and compensation for health equity contributions.
+Our office fosters diversity, equity, and inclusion in faculty recruitment and career advancement at UMass Chan through a portfolio of programs and strategies including pipeline initiatives, broad outreach, cluster hiring, and compensation for health equity contributions.
 Our office also supports equity and inclusion in advancement opportunities for all faculty through mentoring and structured programs such as the Investigator Career Advancement Program (iCAP).

-The Office of Health Equity is home to the emerging Health Equity Collaborative, supporting the expansion and advancement of cross-disciplinary health equity research and scholarship across the three schools of UMass Chan.
-This collaborative, led by Dr. Crista Johnson-Agbakwu, will coalesce our faculty, learners, and surrounding communities to reduce health disparities experienced by disadvantaged local and global populations through generation and dissemination of research.
-This collaborative was established to support the greater institutional commitment to improving health equity on a local and global scale, and was possible due to a five million dollar institutional investment.
+Strategic Goal: Community and Global Impact: The Office of Health Equity is home to the emerging Collaborative for Health Equity, supporting the expansion and advancement of cross-disciplinary health equity research and scholarship across the three schools of UMass Chan.
+This collaborative, led by Dr. Crista Johnson-Agbakwu, seeks to coalesce our faculty, learners, and surrounding communities to reduce health disparities experienced by disadvantaged local and global populations through generation and dissemination of research.
+This collaborative was established to support the greater institutional commitment to improving health equity on a local and global scale, and was made possible due to a five million dollar institutional investment.

 circular portrait of woman with shoulder-length dark hair, wearing a gray blazer, standing in front of some foliage and smiling